AKDTSNT/AKDTSNT/README.md

 ![image](https://user-images.githubusercontent.com/88977946/156711114-b09c2510-b596-452c-be7a-db1333e2f89d.png)
 - 👋 Hi, I’m Abhiram Krishna.
-I am a Meticulous Data Analyst with over 3 years of experience in data analysis, data visualization and developing dynamic business strategies.
+ I am a Freelance Data Analyst with over 3 years of experience in data analysis, data visualization and developing dynamic business strategies.
 Looking to apply my ample experience and skills in predictive analysis towards the success of a company.
 Possesses a Master’s in Business Administration and Post Graduate Diploma in Data Science and Business Analytics from premier institutions.
-These qualifications along with my managerial experiences will make me an immediate contributor at your company.
+These qualifications along with my managerial experiences will make me an immediate contributor to my employer.

 ![image](https://user-images.githubusercontent.com/88977946/156689620-a093fca5-f4a6-438a-b6cf-4cf8c57191bf.png)
 <p align="center">